Dynamic thermalization on noisy quantum hardware

 In Fig.~\ref{fig:QS}, we show the data for the average occupation probabilities evolved up to $t=10/J>t_{\rm eq}$ for two initial states $|\psi_{\rm in}\rangle = |\!\downarrow\downarrow\downarrow\downarrow\rangle, | \! \uparrow\uparrow\uparrow\uparrow\rangle$.
 For $|\psi_{\rm in}\rangle = $ $|\!\downarrow\downarrow\downarrow\downarrow\rangle$, in Fig.~\ref{fig:QS}{\bf a}, we notice that the average occupation probabilities obtained from the quantum computer (QC) deviate from the characteristic exponential shape of the Gibbs distribution fitted to the result for the exact dynamics (ED).
 However, the QC data is well-approximated by the two-parameters function (\ref{n_noisy}), as seen from the solid blue fitting curve.
 Extracting the temperature from fitting the QC data to the model (\ref{n_noisy}), we plot the corresponding thermal occupations (\ref{n_th}) in Fig.~\ref{fig:QS}{\bf b}.

 The temperature obtained from the quantum simulation is higher than the temperature from the thermal prediction of the exact dynamics, as we observe from the occupations' slopes in Fig.~\ref{fig:QS}{\bf b}.
 We attribute this heat-up to the part of the hardware noise so far unattended.
-Indeed, earlier, we have discussed the effect of the global incoherent noise, yet the local incoherent noise may be present in the system.
+Indeed, above, we have discussed the effect of the global incoherent noise, yet the local incoherent noise may be present in the system.
 We account for the remaining noise using the zero-noise extrapolation (ZNE) method \cite{Temme2017, Li2017, Endo2018, Dumitrescu2018, GiurgicaTiron2020, He2020}, which involves repeating the experiment with artificially amplified noise and extrapolating the measurement results to the noiseless limit.
 For incoherent noise, a linear change in noise amplification generally leads to exponential change in an observable \cite{Endo2018}.
 From this perspective, the inverse temperature $\beta=1/T$ in the exponent of thermal occupations in Eq.~(\ref{n_noisy}) may absorb the impact of the remaining noise.
 Elaborating on this observation, we repeat the experiment with the tripled noise by tripling every CNOT gate in the circuit.
 The average occupation probabilities in the quantum simulation with tripled noise amplification (QC3) remain well within the incoherent noise approximation, (\ref{n_noisy}) as shown in Fig.~\ref{fig:QS}{\bf a}.
 In turn, the temperature determined from the QC3 data (see Fig.~\ref{fig:QS}{\bf b}) increases further compared to the QC result, highlighting how the hardware noise on NISQ devices can lead to the temperature rise in the simulated observables.
 In Fig.~\ref{fig:QS}{\bf c}, we extrapolate the inverse temperature to the noiseless case using a linear fit based on two noise amplification values (QC, QC3).
 As the inverse temperature appears in the exponent of the noisy occupations (\ref{n_noisy}), our method effectively performs an exponential extrapolation on the observables after clearing the effect of the global incoherent noise from the quantum data.
 As a result, the value of $\beta_{\rm ZNE} = (1.29 \pm 0.12)/J$ determined from ZNE lies within the error bar with $\beta_{\rm ED} = (1.21 \pm 0.04)/J$ found from fitting the occupations computed in the exact dynamics with the Gibbs distribution (\ref{n_th}).
+The canonical prediction for $\beta_c = 1/T_c = 1.20/J$ based on energy conservation well agrees with exact dynamics and experimental value of the inverse temperature upon error mitigation.